chancesmith/chance-smith-gatsby-blog/content/blog/testing-your-react-app-logic/index.md

 Now, we can make a test suite against the `useEditAssessment()` hook to test all the state changes.
 As an alternative, we could also use a useReducer.

-4. The Shipping Container
+<h3 id="the-shipping-container">4.
+The Shipping Container</h3>

 Decouple your view from your API calls.
 Just pass in the data your view needs.

 Yes, we could have the view do everything.